kdkrle/pizzeria_online/README.md

 The main screen consists of the name of the pizzeria, an image and buttons for selecting an action in the application.
-Each button has a short explanation next to it, except for the 'Zatvori' (Close) button at the bottom of the screen, which is used to close the application.
+Each button has a short explanation next to itself, except for the 'Zatvori' (Close) button at the bottom of the screen, which is used to close the application.

 ![1 - Main Screen](https://github.com/kdkrle/pizzeria_online/assets/59825527/cc6c0bb1-8b2c-4886-80e3-a92c4114303d)